nextflow-io/hyperopt/README.md

 ## Configuration

-The ML-Example pipeline consists of the following steps:
+The ml-hyperopt pipeline consists of the following steps:

 1. Download a dataset
 2. Split the dataset into train/test sets